VidhiKulkarni/individualrepo/weekzero.md

 {% include navigation.html %}

 # Github page actions
+## Logins and Accounts
+Adding some sort of login page to the website can help protect user data.
+It would also be good to verify those that frequently logon to avoid attacks.
 ## TPT 2.0 Legal and Ethical Concerns 5.5
 1. The MIT license is efficient and easy to understand.
 I can do anything as long as I keep a copy of the license.
 I can also change the license in the future if my goals change.